mcarolinag/mcarolinag.github.io/about.md

 My most recent work experience has been leading cross functional teams for the development of proposals for wastewater treatment plants.
 I developed budgets for the supply of wastewater treatment plants, responded customer questions and resourced as necessary to complete commercial offerings and provide technical support.

-I am currently in the Metis Data science bootcamp (https://www.thisismetis.com/data-science-bootcamps).
+I am currently in the [Metis Data science bootcamp](https://www.thisismetis.com/data-science-bootcamps).
 I am excited about about data science and enjoying the bootcamp.
 I am very curious about the nuances and variable interactions that data may reveal.

 ### Outside Datas Science

-I am a runner and I am training for the Seattle to Portland bike ride organized by the Cascade Bycicle Club (https://cascade.org/).
+I am a runner and I am training for the Seattle to Portland bike ride organized by the [Cascade Bycicle Club](https://cascade.org/).
 I also have the cutest dog.
 Her name is Carmen.

 I enjoy yoga and I practice vipassana meditation.